intel/libvpl/examples/interop/vpl-infer/README.md

 `Class ID` is predicted class ID (1..20 - PASCAL VOC defined class ids).

-Mapping to class names provided by `<omz_dir>/data/dataset_classes/voc_20cl_bkgr.txt` file, which is downloaded when you install OpenVINO development version.
+Mapping to class names provided by `<omz_dir>/data/dataset_classes/voc_20cl_bkgr.txt` file, which is downloaded when you install the development version of the OpenVINO™ toolkit.

 `7` is `car` from the list.